Skip to content

 Convexity and Non-Convexity

 A convex function is bowl-shaped: any line between two points on the surface stays above the surface.
 This guarantees a single global minimum.
-Linear regression loss is convex — gradient descent always finds the best answer.
+Linear regression loss is convex, so gradient descent always finds the best answer.

-Neural network loss functions are non-convex — they have multiple valleys, ridges, and saddle points.
-There's no guarantee you'll find the global minimum.
+Neural network loss functions are non-convex.
+They have multiple valleys, ridges, and saddle points, and there's no guarantee you'll find the global minimum.

 non-convex.tstypescript